raymondkeogh/doggystyle/README.md

 **Deviations from design:**

-The overall structure has remained the same however I have added a google iFrame element to the contact page showing the address and location of the business.
+The overall structure has remained intact however a google iFrame element was added to the contact page showing the address and location of the business.
-On the prices page I added a second box containing services available where there was previously just a list of prices per dog.
+On the prices page a second box containing services available was added where there was previously a single list of prices per dog per wash.

 Technologies
 ----------------